The Return of the Condor Heroes: Comics

 Asiapac Books acquired the rights to produce an illustrated version of the novel in 1995.
 The 18 volume comic series was illustrated by Wee Tian Beng and translated by Jean Lim with Jin Yong's approval.
 The lavishly illustrated series won the Prestigious Award in 1997 during the Asian Comics Conference held in South Korea.
 Notable deviations from the main story include funny strips that poke gentle fun at some of the story's events, in line with conventions of the comic book medium.
 The series was repackaged in 2021 and Asiapac produced a new limited collector's edition of the comic in both English and Chinese.

 In 2002 ComicsOne published the first official English translation of Legendary Couple, a retelling of the novel.
 The comic series was illustrated by Wong Yuk-long while Jin Yong was credited as the writer.

 Video games

-In 1997, Softworld released a RPG based on the novel for DOS.
+In 1997, Softworld released a RPG based on the novel for MS-DOS.
 The game is only available in Chinese and covers the first half of the novel to the point where Yang Guo meets the Condor.
 In 2000, Interserv International Inc. published another video game adaptation using a 3D engine.

 Music

-Fu Tong Wong composed an 8-movement symphony Symphony: The Hero with Great Eagle based on the novel.
+Fu Tong Wong composed an eight-movement symphony Symphony: The Hero with Great Eagle based on the novel.